Home/Compare/vs nvidia-nim

 FAQ

 When you already pay for GPUs that would otherwise sit idle, when data-locality forces inference to specific regions, or when you need a custom-finetuned model.
-The break-even math: an H100 at ~$2/hr serves ~200 R1 tokens/sec, so the cost-per-token only beats QSP when your H100 is sustainably above ~60% utilization.
+The break-even math: an H100 at ~$2/hr serves a few hundred tokens/sec, so the cost-per-token only beats QSP when your H100 is sustainably above ~60% utilization.
 Below that, you're paying for idle GPUs.

 Yes — NIM exposes an OpenAI-compatible /v1 endpoint, so swapping base_url is enough.
 Same SDK, same shape, same streaming / tool-calling behavior.
-The model ID changes from NIM's qualified name (e.g. nvidia/deepseek-r1) to QSP's simpler ID (deepseek-r1).
+Replace the NIM-qualified model name with QSP's stable V4 ID, such as deepseek-v4-pro.

 Not disclosed publicly.
 The contract we make to callers is OpenAI-compatible chat + tool calling + JSON schema + usage accounting, with the listed per-token price and uptime — how that's delivered is an implementation detail that's evolved over time and will continue to.
 Status and per-model latency are public at /status.